-- Evaluating and making recommendations to the Board on the Company's recruitment, retention and termination policies and procedures; - Assessing and making recommendations to the Board on remuneration policies and practices including superannuation arrangements, incentive schemes and performance targets for senior executives and other employees of the Company. - Reviewing and assessing annually the performance of the Committee and the adequacy of its charter.
+- Reviewing and making recommendations to the Board, on advice from the Managing Director/CEO, on remuneration of senior executives of the Company (other than the Managing Director/CEO) and in respect of remuneration matters generally; - Evaluating and making recommendations to the Board on the Company's recruitment, retention and termination policies and procedures; - Assessing and making recommendations to the Board on remuneration policies and practices including superannuation arrangements, incentive schemes and performance targets for senior executives and other employees of the Company. - Reviewing and assessing annually the performance of the Committee and the adequacy of its charter.